SanShiv1312/Notes-Manoj/MariaDB/README.md

 ERROR 1062 (23000): Duplicate entry '40110901' for key 'registerNumber'
 ```

+#### ALTERNATE KEY
+Alternate key is method to have one or more columns has unique to represent one tuple.
+but all the unique key can't have `PRIMARY KEY`. `PRIMARY KEY` is allotted to only one column

 #### PRIMARY KEY
 `PRIMARY KEY` Constarint will not allow duplication in the specified column.
 Primary key is allowed to only one column
 ```sql